securepractice/mailrisk-sentinel-connector/README.md

-# MailRisk Sentinel Integration - DataConnector
+# MailRisk DataConnector for Azure Sentinel

-This repository is an Azure Function which checks the MailRisk API for recent events, and if found posts recent emails to Azure Sentinel.
+This repository is an Azure Function which checks the Secure Practice API for recent MailRisk events, and if found posts recent emails to Azure Sentinel.

 ## Manual deployment